- On January 1, 2023

 In general, Amsterdam is a super safe city!
 But it’s always good to be prepared.

 1 | Prepare Your Trip

 This is definitely one of the best tips for safe travel abroad; prepare your trip well: Browse the internet, read travel guides, check travel reports on the places to go to, things to do, and so on.
 This prevents (unpleasant) surprises on the spot.
 Always check the website of the Ministry of Foreign Affairs just to be sure.
 It contains up-to-date information about all possible problems you may encounter in the country that you plan on visiting.

 2 | Seal Your Bags

 Have your luggage sealed if you fly to destinations outside Europe.
-This is one of those tips for safe travel abroad that not only prevents things from being stolen from your bag, but also prevents your luggage from being used to smuggle items such as drugs.
+This is one of those important tips for safe travel abroad that not only prevents things from being stolen from your bag, but also prevents your luggage from being used to smuggle items such as drugs.
 A cheaper and ‘cleaner’ option is a so-called flight bag plus a padlock, which you can buy in outdoor sports shops.
 You put your luggage in the bag, after which you close it completely.

 3 | Get Insured